 Modify the second list item of 5.2.1 as follows:

 — “M” indicates that recording the parameter depends on l2rMeshRecordMode L2IB attribute.
 If l2rMeshRecordMode is set to JOINED_MESH, the parameter is recorded only when the device is a part of the mesh.
-If l2rMeshRecordMode is set to SAME_SERVICE_ID, the parameter is additionally recorded in MTs of L2R meshes where at least one of services provided is the same as the service(s) provided in the L2R meshes the device has joined.
+If l2rMeshRecordMode is set to SAME_MESH_ID, the parameter is additionally recorded in MTs of L2R meshes with the same mesh ID as one of the L2R meshes the device has joined.
 If l2rMeshRecordMode is set to ALL_MESH, the parameter is recorded for all existing L2R meshes.
 If l2rMeshRecordMode is set to ALL_MESH, recording the local neighbor table (NT) depends on l2rNeighborRecordMode.
 If l2rNeighborRecordMode is set to JOINED_MESH, the local NT is recorded only in the MT of the L2R mesh the device has joined.
-If l2rNeighborRecordMode is set to SAME_SERVICE_ID, the local NT is also recorded in the MT of the L2R mesh(es) providing the same service as that of the L2R mesh(es) the device as joined.
+If l2rNeighborRecordMode is set to SAME_MESH_ID, the local NT is also recorded in the MT of the L2R mesh(es) providing with the same mesh ID as that of the L2R mesh(es) the device as joined.
 If l2rNeighborRecordMode is set to ALL_NEIGHBORS, the local NT is recorded in all MTs.

 Modify the third item of the list on p.32 as follows:

-— Additionally, if l2rMeshRecordMode is set to SAME_SERVICE_ID, if the content of the Link Quality Metric ID and the Mesh Root Address fields match the corresponding parameters in the MT of an L2R mesh providing the same service as an L2R mesh the device has already joined, the content of the Value field is also recorded as the incoming metric of the neighbor in the global NT.
+— Additionally, if l2rMeshRecordMode is set to SAME_MESH_ID, if the content of the Link Quality Metric ID and the Mesh Root Address fields match the corresponding parameters in the MT of an L2R mesh has the same mesh ID as an L2R mesh the device has already joined, the content of the Value field is also recorded as the incoming metric of the neighbor in the global NT.

 Delete ServiceList from L2RLME-JOIN-MESH.request